byteatom/vscode-wsl-kernel/README.md

 When successful, the new source code directory is automatically opened using vscode.

 When you open the first file in vscode, clangd parses and caches all files.

+# Limit

+For source base other than linux kernel there are many situation not handled precisely, including but not limited to:

+-   .cpp
+-   macro defined before where .c included in including file